wgsl-tooling-wg/wesl-spec/WeslToml.md

 ```

+[^1]: Linkers are free to offer their own configuration, in addition to supporting the `wesl.toml` format.
+For example, wesl-js in the browser would be configured via a roughly equivalent JSON object.
+This lets wesl-js avoid bundling a whole toml file format parser.

-## FAQ
+## Semantics

-### Why restrict yourself to exactly one package manager in the `package-manager` field?

-It is unreasonable to require a language server to check both package managers for the same dependencies, and run everything twice.
+### `edition` field

+Supports all wesl editions.
+Currently only `unstable_2025` is accepted, since we do not have an edition yet.

+### `package-manager` field

+Supports

+- `npm`
+- `cargo`

+And it must be explicitly limited to one package manager to massively reduce implementation complexity.
+We also do not have any wesl implementations that would allow for mixing and matching packages from different package managers.

-Tools are, however, free to support this sort of dual-publishing.
-They would have one primary package manager, and then attempt to mirror the structure for other package managers.
+For dual publishing, the expectation is that one would have a primary package manager, and then attempt to mirror the structure for other package managers.

+## Q&A

 ### How do language servers find dependencies?